cameronmathis/RepoTemplate/README.md

 ## General info

-This is a template I created to easily spin up new Github Repositories.
+This is a template I created to easily spin up new GitHub Repositories.

 ## Setup